5 Reasons Highly Sensitive People Struggle with Consistent Self-Care

 Often, highly sensitive people struggle with consistent self-care.
 It can feel like an uphill battle to stay on track with the basics of taking care of yourself.
-We hear from clients that they are frequently overwhelmed but don't know what they should do to reduce overwhelm.
+We hear from clients that they are frequently overwhelmed and don’t know what they should do to reduce overwhelm.

 So why do highly sensitive people find it difficult to do what we know is good for us?
 What are some specific challenges that make it difficult for HSPs to take care of themselves?